Hiram Bond: Santa Clara Prune Industry

 Beginning in 1895 Judge Hiram Bond and a younger brother Elmer Monroe Bond a New York City wholesale produce dealer were involved in a fruit packing business in Santa Clara, California.
 There had been wide price swings in the price of prunes depending on the time since last harvest.
 Judge Bond constructed warehouses, set up a bank Citizens Bank of Santa Clara and he bought New Park Estate formerly the property of James Pieronnet Pierce.
 A fruit industry association he helped found and headed California Cured Fruit Association negotiated prices which increased due to storage and slow sale.
 The business succeeded until a bumper crop in 1903 proved too much to store.
 While in Santa Clara Hiram Bond was a cofounder of the Garden City Athletic Club (a gym).
-He was also a member of the Saint Claire Club of San Jose, the Burlingame Country Club of Burlingame and the Pacific-Union Club in nearby San Francisco.
+He was also a member of the Sainte Claire Club of San Jose, the Burlingame Country Club of Burlingame and the Pacific-Union Club in nearby San Francisco.
 At this time the Bonds also maintained a string of polo ponies among the Judge and his two sons playing at Coyote Point Park in San Mateo.
 At the time of the San Francisco earthquake of 1906 Santa Clara's water towers were knocked down and the community was supplied from the Bond's reservoir.
 He maintained an Irish coachman Nace, a carriage and a limousine which was used by his wife after his death whose California chauffeurs license number was 226.